apple/swift-protobuf/Documentation/API.md

   // proto2-format messages that utilize extensions.
-  // See below for more details. func serializedBytes<Bytes: SwiftProtobufContiguousBytes>() throws -> Bytes init<Bytes: SwiftProtobufContiguousBytes>(contiguousBytes: Bytes) throws {
+  // See below for more details. func serializedBytes<Bytes: SwiftProtobufContiguousBytes>() throws -> Bytes init<Bytes: SwiftProtobufContiguousBytes>(serializedBytes: Bytes) throws {
-  init<Bytes: SwiftProtobufContiguousBytes>(contiguousBytes: Bytes, extensions: ExtensionMap? = nil, partial: Bool = false) throws
+  init<Bytes: SwiftProtobufContiguousBytes>(serializedBytes: Bytes, extensions: ExtensionMap? = nil, partial: Bool = false) throws

   // Messages can be serialized or deserialized to JSON format
   // as either UTF8-encoded ``SwiftProtobufContiguousBytes``-conforming objects or as Strings.